Aim to thrive not just survive as a NQT!

 4. Don’t put too much pressure on the “dreaded” lesson observation!

-It has now been clarified that Ofsted do not require lesson plans.
+It has now been clarified that Ofsted do not require lesson plans and thankfully they do not grade lesson observations (although many schools do still do this).
 Previously, teachers were known to spend much more time on lesson plans for observations than they usually do – so that doesn’t really reflect an authentic experience.
 Of course, the lesson observation process is important, especially during your NQT year.
 Engage in discussion with the staff member observing you.
 Do they have a particular focus?
 You could explain the lesson in the context of the scheme of work and topic prior to the observation as lessons are taught as part of a sequence and unit.
 The lesson observation can be a very good insight and opportunity to gain purposeful feedback to support and improve your practice.
 One lesson cannot be a true reflection of you as a teacher.
 Do what you always do.
 Have your routines firmly in place and be prepared.

 5. Put the laminator down!

 This again links in with time management and priorities.
 I actually do laminate resources if it is a resource I will use again in the future, but as an NQT I was laminating everything!
-I even purchased my own laminator (I’m sure I’m not alone on that one!).
-I would spend hours creating a resource – for example match up cards.
-I would design them on my laptop and then print out a class set, cut them up individually then laminate them (I used to get my little sister to help me out sometimes!).
-That activity that took hours for me to prepare would be handed out to pairs at the start of my lesson and solved by some pupils in a matter of minutes!
-A fun little activity sure but not a good use of my time.
+I even purchased my own laminator (I’m sure I’m not alone on that one).
+I would spend hours creating a resource – for example sorting cards.
+I would design them on my laptop and then print out a class set, cut them up individually then laminate them (I used to get my little sister to help me out sometimes).
+That activity that took hours for me to prepare would be handed out to pairs at the start of my lesson and solved by some pupils in a matter of minutes.
+A fun little activity but not a good use of my time.
 That was one class and one activity – as a Secondary teacher I had lots of classes so laminating dominated my evenings!